Peanut Butter Cookies

 - Mix in the egg and vanilla extract for about 30 seconds, until combined.

 - Mix in the peanut butter for an additional 30 seconds, until combined.

 - Add the dry ingredients to the wet, then mix just until the flour is incorporated.
 Take care not to overmix.

 - Using a medium cookie scoop, portion out scoops of dough directly onto a baking sheet.
 You should get about 24 scoops of dough total (split them between two baking sheets).

-- Bake for 13-14 minutes, until the edges are golden, but the middle is still soft.
+- Bake for 13 minutes, until the edges are golden, but the middle is still soft.
 Let them cool for a couple minutes before eating.
-They are fantastic enjoyed warm out of the oven, or completely cooled.
+They are especially fantastic enjoyed warm out of the oven.
 Enjoy!

 - Completely Baked Cookies: Complete the recipe start to finish, then let the cookies cool completely.
 Place the cookies in an airtight container and freeze for up to 2 months.
 To enjoy, let them thaw at room temperature, for about 30 minutes.

 - Unbaked Dough: You can also freeze these unbaked.
 I recommend scooping the dough onto a baking sheet, then freezing completely.
 Then you can remove the frozen dough balls from the tray and place in a bag to save space.
 For this recipe, I recommend thawing the dough back to room temperature before baking, which should take about an hour.
 I once tested baking straight from frozen, but I found that they don’t bake quite as evenly.